RickKimball/vendor/README.md

 ```
 I used upload.tool=openocd, that tells the arduino builder to look in our local platform.txt instead of the STM32 one.
 In our platform.txt I create a proper entry that will upload using openocd from our $PATH.
 This allows me to setup my PATH entry to point at the openocd I want to use before I launch the arduino IDE.

-### stm32/booloaders/*
+### stm32/bootloaders/*
 ---
 (optional directory)

 The files in this directory work with entries in boards.txt, platform.txt, and programmer.txt.
 You must have a tool.erase and tool.bootloader associated with the board for this to work.

-As the current STM core doesn't actually support any bootloaders with the bluepill boards, I put a blinky hex file.
+As the current STM core doesn't actually support bootloaders or USB with the bluepill boards, I used a simple blinky hex file.
 However, this lets you exercise the bootloader entries even if it doesn't actually load a bootloader.
+Someday ;)

 ### stm32/platform.txt
 ---